-KING'S (REV. C. W.) Antique Gems; their Origin, Use, and Value, as Interpreters of Ancient History, and as illustrative of Ancient Art.
+KING'S (Rsv.
+C. W.) Antique Gems; their Origin, Use, and Value, as Interpreters of Ancient History, and as illustrative of Ancient Art.
 Second Edition.
 Illustrations.
 8vo.
 24s.

-KING EDWARD VITH'S Latin Grammar; or, an Introduction to the Latin Tongue.
-Seventeenth Edition.
+KING EDWARD VITE'S Latin Grammar; or, an Introduction to the Latin Tongue.
+Seventrenth Edition.
 12mo.
 3s.
 6d.

-Syntax, and Prosody, with an English Translation.
-Fifth Edition.
-12mo.
+First Latin Book; or, the Accidence, Syntax, and Prosody, with an English Translation.
+Figh Edition.
+12mc.
 2s.
 6d.

-KING GEORGE THE THIRD'S CORRESPONDENCE WITH LORD NORTH, 1769-82.
-Edited, with Notes and Introduction, by W. Bodham Donne.
+KING GEORGE THE THIRD'S CORRESPONDENCE WITH LORD NORTH, 1768-82.
+Edited, with Notes and Introduction, by W. Bodilam Donne.
 2 vols.
 8vo.
 32s.

 KIRK'S (J. FOSTER) History of Charles the Bold, Duke of Burgundy.
 Portrait.
 3 Vols.
 8vo.
-15s.
+45s.

 KUGLER'S Italian Schools of Painting.
 Edited, with Notes, by SIR CHARLES EASTLAKE.
 Third Edition.
 Woodcuts.
 2 Vols.
 Post 8vo.
-30s.
+80s.
 German, Dutch, and Flemish Schools of Painting.

-Edited with Notes, by Dr. Waagen.
+Edited, with Notes, by Dr. WARGEN.
 Second Edition.
 Woodcuts.
 2 Vols.
-Post 8vo.
+Post Svo.
 24s.

-LANE'S (E. W.) Private Life, Manners and Customs of the Modern Egyptians.
+- LANE'S (E. W.) Private Life, Manners and Customs of the Medern Egyptians.
 A New Edition.
-With Illustrations.
-2 Vols.
+With Illustrations, 2 Vols.
 Post 8vo.
-12s.

-LAYARD'S (A. H.) Nineveh and its Remains.
+12s. - LAYARD'S (A. H.) Nineveh and its Remains.
 Being a Narrative of Researches and Discoveries amidst the Ruins of Assyria.
 With an Account of the Chaldean Christians of Kurdistan; the Yezedis, or Devil-worshippers; and an Enquiry into the Manners and Arts of the Ancient Assyrians.
 Sixth Edition.
 Plates and Woodcuts.
 2 Vols.
 8vo.
 36s.
 A POPULAR EDITION of the above work.
 With Illustrations.

 Post 8vo.
 7s.
 6d.

-Nineveh and Babylan; being the Narrative of Discoveries in the Ruins, with Travels in Armenia, Kurdistan and the Desert, during a Second Expedition to Assyria.
+- Nineveh and Babylon; being the Narrative of Discoveries in the Ruins, with Travels in Armenia, Kurdistan and the Desert, during a Second Expedition to Assyrla.
 With Map and Plates.
 Svo.
 21s.

-A POPULAR EDITION of the above work.
+A Popular Edition of the above work.
 With Illustrations.

-Post 8vo.
+Post Svo.
 7s.
 6d.

-LEATHES' (STANLEY) Practical Hebrew Grammar.
+- I EATHES' (STANLEY) Practical Hebrew Grammar.
 With an Appendix, containing the Hebrew Text of Genesis i.-vi., and Psalms i.-vi.
 Grammatical Analysis and Vocabulary.
 Post 8vo.
 7s.
 6d.

-LENNEP'S (Rev. H. J. Van) Missionary Travels in Asia Minor.
-With Illustrations of Biblical History and Archæology.
+LENNEP'S (Rev. H. J. Van) Missionary Travels in Asia Minor. - With Illustrations of Biblical History and Archaeology.
 With Map and Woodcuts.
 2 Vols.
-Post 8vo.
-24s.

-LESLIE'S (C. R.) Handbook for Young Painters.
+Post Svo.
+24s. - LESLIE'S (C. R.) Handbook for Young Painters.
 Second Edition.
-With Illustrations.
-Post 8vo.
+With Illustrations, Post 8vo.
 7s.
-6d.

-traits and Illustrations.
+6d. - Life and Works of Sir Joshua Reynolds.
+Portraits and Illustrations.
 2 Vols.
 8vo.
-42s.

-LETTERS From the Baltic.
+42s. - LETTERS From the Baltic.
 By a Lady.
 Post 8vo.
 2s.

-Madras.
-By a Lady.
+MADRAS.
+By a LADY.
 Post 8vo.
 2s.

+SIERRA LEONE.
+By a LADY.
+Post 8vo.
+3s.
+6d.

-LEVI'S (LEONE) Wages and Earnings of the Working Classes.
+- LEVI'S (LEONE) Wages and Earnings of the Working Classes.
 With some Facts Illustrative of their Economic Condition.
 8vo.
-6s.
-LEWIS'S (M. G.) Journal of a Residence among the Negroes in the West Indies.
+6s. - LEWIS'S (M. G.) Journal of a Residence among the Negroes in the West Indies.
 Post 8vo.
 2s.

-LIDDELL'S (DEAN) Student's History of Rome, from the earliest Times to the establishment of the Empire.
-With Woodcuts.
+LIDDELL'S (DEAR) Student's History of Rome, from the earliest - Times to the establishment of the Empire.
+With Woodcats.
 Post 8vo.
 7s.
-6d.

-LINDSAY'S (LORD) Lives of the Lindsays; or, a Memoir of the Houses of Crawfurd and Balcarres.
+6d. - LINDSAY'S (Lord) Lives of the Lindsays; or, a Memoir of the Houses of Crawfurd and Balcarres.
 With Extracts from Official Papers and Personal Narratives.
-Second Edition, 3 Vols.
-8vo.
-24s.

-LISPINGS from LOW LATITUDES; or, the Journal of the Hon.
+Second Edition.
+3 Vols.
+Svo.
+24s. - LISPINGS from LOW LATITUDES; or, the Journal of the Hon.
 Impulsia Gushington.
 Edited by LORD DUFFERIN.
-With 24 Plates.
-4to.
-21s.

-LITTLE ARTHUR'S HISTORY OF ENGLAND.
-By LADY CALLCOTT.
+With 24 Plates, 4to, 21s. - LITTLE ARTHUR'S HISTORY OF ENGLAND.
+CALLCOTT.
 New Edition, continued to 1864.
 With 20 Woodcuts.
 Fcap.
 8vo.
 2s.
-6d.

-LIVINGSTONE'S (DR.) Missionary Travels in South Africa, Illustrations.
+6d. - LIVINGSTONE'S (Dr.) Missionary Travels in South Africa.

+11 Illustrations.
 Post 8vo.
-6s.

-Expedition to the Zambeziand its Tributaries; and the Lakes Shirwa and Nyassa.
+6s. - Expedition to the Zambeziand its Tributaries; and the Lakes Shirwa and Nyassa.
 1858-64.
 Map and Illustrations.
-8vo.
+Svo.
 21s.
 LIVONIAN TALES.
 By the Author of "Letters from the Baltic."
 Post 8vo.
 2s.

 LOCH'S (H. B.) Personal Narrative of Events during Lord Elgin's Second Embassy to China.
 Second Edition.
 With Illustrations.
-Post 8vo.
+Post Svo.
 9s.